Class Descriptions

 This internationally recognized early childhood music and movement program is designed for babies, toddlers, preschoolers, kindergarteners, and the adults who love them.
 Led by the example of the adults, children learn to sing in tune, keep a beat, and participate with confidence in a rich and multicultural collection of songs.
 Classes are based on the recognition that all children are musical, especially when early childhood environments support such learning.
 Each student receives a CD and booklet containing songs of the session.

-Creative Dance 1, 2, 3 (Ages 2 ½-4)
+Creative Dance 1, 2, 3 (Ages 2 ½-4) Not This Session

 Young students move at their own pace, learning how to improvise, tell stories and express emotions through their bodies.
 In a nurturing and safe environment, students explore direction, speed, energy, weight, shapes, relationships to dancers, levels, spacial relationships, rhythm and musicality.
 There is no right or wrong way for children to enjoy this type of dance.